sertel/refinedrust-dev/README.md

 # RefinedRust verification framework

 This repository contains a public mirror of the RefinedRust development version.
-Currently, this does include the Coq source code of the type system.
-We will publish the implementation of the type system soon.

 ## Structure
 The Coq implementation of RefinedRust can be found in the `theories` subfolder.